Advanced Assessment Question: Label Image with Drag and Drop

 Updated over a week ago

-Now that you've started to build an advanced assessment, you may want to add a Label Image With Drag & Drop question.
+Now that you've started to build an advanced assessment, you may want to add a Label Image with Drag and Drop question.

-In the Label Image With Drag & Drop question, the student drags answers from a list and drops them to the response box positioned on an image.
+In the Label Image With Drag and Drop question, the student drags answers from a list and drops them to the response box positioned on an image.

 Example: